 Man shot by San Bernardino police during struggle captured on video

-An officer-involved shooting outside a liquor store in San Bernardino was captured on camera, with the officer firing several rounds at point-blank range.
+An officer-involved shooting outside a liquor store in San Bernardino was captured on camera, with the officer firing several rounds at a man at point-blank range.

 More Videos